Please read this Q&A to better understand puppy mill dogs and our policies regarding their adoption. Thanks!

 A: Like any other dog, a puppy mill dog will either see the crate as its safety spot or he or she will never want to be in a cage again.
 If a puppy mill dog likes his or her crate, great!
 If not, one will be able to quickly tell by the whining, scratching and sometimes hypnotized-like head circling the dog will unconsciously perform.

 A: Like any dog, housetraining takes time and patience.
 Puppy mill dogs have never been housetrained, so it’s best to think of the puppy mill dog as a puppy.
 The best thing to do is to set an outside bathroom schedule for the dog.
 One should never get mad about accidents, but praise the good outdoor behavior with a small treat and verbal praising.
 A puppy mill dog may have some strange outside habits, like going to the bathroom on the sidewalk instead of the grass, and trying to eat his or her feces.
 Remember these dogs lived on wire and concrete, and are unaccustomed to grass.
-Going to the bathroom on concrete or stone seems like the natural thing to do.
+To them, going to the bathroom on concrete or stone seems like the natural thing to do.
 Also, puppy mill dogs eat their own feces in an attempt to “clean” their area.
 Distract them with a treat and pick up poop right away to avoid this behavior.

 There are many great resources online, and our staff is always happy to help those interested in adopting a puppy mill dog, including follow up training advice for those who do adopt.
 Adopting a puppy mill dog is one of the most rewarding things an animal lover can do, and the love the puppy mill dog will give back for your kindness is immeasurable.
 Call 717-993-3232 to learn more about adopting a puppy mill dog.